-SENSITIZATION TO THE PRODUCT: This product may cause skin sensitization and allergic reaction in susceptible individuals due to the Dibutyltin bis(2-ethylhexoate) and Methyl tris(2-butanoneoxime) silane components.
+SENSITIZATION TO THE PRODUCT: This product may cause skin sensitization and allergic reaction in susceptible individuals due to and Organic Methyl Silane component.

 TOXICOLOGICAL SYNERGISTIC PRODUCTS: None known.

 REPRODUCTIVE TOXICITY INFORMATION: This product has not been tested for reproductive toxicity.
 Information for some components is given, as follows.